adcimon/cheatsheets/webrtc/README.md

 📁 2.
 Get depot_tools

 Google's `depot_tools` is required for fetching and building Chromium-related projects.
-Chromium build system tries by default to download and use its own toolchain.

 Clone.
 ```